 To test liquids for explosives or concealed prohibited items, TSA officers may ask you to open the container and have you transfer a small quantity of the liquid to a separate empty container or dispose of a small quantity, if feasible.
 You can ask a TSA officer to put on a fresh pair of gloves when handling your breast milk.

 Does breast milk and formula have to be X-rayed?

 The Food and Drug Administration states that there are no known adverse effects from eating food, drinking beverages and using medicine screened by X-ray.

-However, if you’re still uncomfortable with it, you can inform the TSA officer you do not want the breast milk to be X-rayed or opened.
+However, if you’re still uncomfortable with it, you can inform the TSA officer you do not want the breast milk and formula to be X-rayed or opened.
 In this case, you may be subject to additional screening procedures, such as a pat-down and inspection of your other carry-ons, to clear the liquid.